-Where the parents share joint custody, the parent with greater income is the one who makes payments, but only at a rate that makes up the difference between what each parent must provide.
-This is not a punishment for making more money; it simply protects the child's standard of living with both parents.
+Where the parents share custody, the parent with greater income is the one who typically makes support payments, but only at a rate that makes up the difference between what each parent must provide.
+This is not a punishment for making more money—it simply protects the child's standard of living with both parents.

 A parent's gross income is regular income from all sources.
-This includes your salary, wages, bonuses and commissions from your job, but also any pension or retirement.
-Additionally, it is any royalties, dividends and trust funds, among other returns on investments.
+This includes your salary, wages, bonuses and commissions from your job, and ongoing retirement payments such as military pensions.
+A parent's income also includes royalties, dividends and trust funds, among other returns on investments.
 Spousal support that you receive counts too, and where appropriate, a court could also set aside other assets to meet the child's needs.

 Once you have both parents' gross income, you make deductions to determine net income for each.
-Net income is gross income minus state and federal taxes, and Medicare and social security tax deductions.
+"Net income" is gross income minus state and federal taxes, and Medicare and social security tax deductions.
 You might qualify for additional deductions depending on whether you pay into a mandatory pension or for union dues, a member of the military, or if you support other children or pay child care expenses, among other things.
 For more information, the Iowa Judicial Branch website has a page dedicated to child support issues.
 See Iowa Code § 598.21B (2019).

-The state presumes that child support calculated by the guidelines is appropriate for the child, yet sometimes the final amount or the way it is divided would be unfair to a parent or the child.
-Before a child support order is in place, either parent can request a hearing to present evidence that explains why the amount of support should go up or down.
-A judge decides whether to deviate from the guidelines and adjust the amount of support based on the following factors:
+The state presumes that child support based on the guidelines is appropriate, yet sometimes the final amount or the way it's divided would be unfair to a parent or the child.
+Before a child support order is in place, either parent can request a hearing to present evidence that explains why the amount of support should be increased or decreased.

 After a child support order is in place, you still have a few options to change (modify) the amount of support.
 At any time, you can ask a court to add the child's medical support—if the current order excludes it—or to adjust support payments when either parent experiences a "substantial change in circumstances."

 In addition to the links above, the Iowa Judicial Branch's website has helpful tools and information.